 To improve governance for sustainable development, the MoE created a consultative body, the Economic and Social Council for Environmental Policies (CESPA) in August 2004 in order to strengthen the dialogue with social and economic partners; optimize environmental policies; and promote eco-efficiency.
-Chaired by the Environment Minister, it consisted of all major national organizations operating in the economic and social spheres (trade unions, national industrial confederations, farmers, retailers, service providers).
+Chaired by the Environment Minister, it includes all major national organizations operating in the economic and social spheres (trade unions, national industrial confederations, farmers, retailers, service providers).
 CESPA shall meet at least once every 3 months and by practice now meets almost once a month.

 At the local level (Legislative Decree 267/2000), various regional, provincial and municipal statutes, laws and regulations establish mechanisms for public consultation, including the consultative referendum, procedures for the presentation and early examination of citizens' petitions, proposals and requests.
+See for example the local laws of the Bolzano Province 13/1997 and the 2/2007, related to the public participation to environmental decision and processes.